Hermanverschooten/Hduration/README.txt

 modules and are not complex at all.

 === Arithmetic
-Duration objects support arithmetic against any object that response to the
+Hduration objects support arithmetic against any object that response to the
 #to_i method.
 This is pretty self-explanatory.
 What happens when you divide
 a duration by 2?

-    duration = Duration.since_epoch
+    duration = Hduration.since_epoch
-    => #<Duration: 1981 weeks, 4 hours, 12 minutes and 54 seconds>
+    => #<Hduration: 1981 weeks, 4 hours, 12 minutes and 54 seconds>

     duration / 2
-    => #<Duration: 990 weeks, 3 days, 14 hours, 6 minutes and 27 seconds>
+    => #<Hduration: 990 weeks, 3 days, 14 hours, 6 minutes and 27 seconds>

 Pretty simple, right?

 === Magical Methods
-Finally, Duration has a few magical methods that are handled through the
+Finally, Hduration has a few magical methods that are handled through the
 #method_missing override.
-Duration instances support all method calls to such
+Hduration instances support all method calls to such
 methods as `round_<unit>_to_<unit>' and `<unit>_to_<unit>'.
 These methods basically convert their <unit> to another <unit> and spit back the numbers.

 The `round_<unit>_to_<unit>' method rounds the converted unit.

-    Duration.since_epoch.weeks_to_days
+    Hduration.since_epoch.weeks_to_days
     => 13867.0

-    Duration.since_epoch.round_weeks_to_days
+    Hduration.since_epoch.round_weeks_to_days
     => 13867

-    Duration.since_epoch.weeks_to_days.round
+    Hduration.since_epoch.weeks_to_days.round
     => 13867

 = Feedback